ainulindale/vidali/README.md

-Violin Sonata in A Major "Vidali"
+Violin Sonata in A Major “Vidali”
 =================================

 First movement of a Violin Sonata dedicated to Ari Vidali